Maria-SM/Geospatial/GEE.md

 `var slope = ee.Terrain.slope(srtm)`
 And in order to visualise this new layer, once again, we will proceed as follows:
 `Map.addLayer(slope, {min:0, max:45},'slope');`

+**2. Units**
+If you are not sure what min and max values you should select